-Part 1: After listing any entries on this by 2.4, and so forth. page, number them beginning with 2.3, followed Amount of claim Do not deduct the value of collateral.
-Value of collateral that supports this claim Unsecured portion Describe the property that secures the claim: \$ \$ \$ Creditor's Name Number Street City State ZIP Code As of the date you file, the claim is: Check all that apply.
-Contingent Unliquidated Disputed Who owes the debt?
-Check one.
-Nature of lien.
-Check all that apply. ☐ Debtor 1 only ☐ Debtor 2 only ☐ An agreement you made (such as mortgage or secured car loan) Debtor 1 and Debtor 2 only At least one of the debtors and another ☐ Statutory lien (such as tax lien, mechanic's lien) ☐ Judgment lien from a lawsuit ☐ Check if this claim relates to a community debt Other (including a right to offset) Date debt was incurred Last 4 digits of account number Describe the property that secures the claim: \$ \$ \$ Creditor's Name Number Street As of the date you file, the claim is: Check all that apply.
-Contingent Unliquidated City State ZIP Code Disputed Who owes the debt?
-Check one.
-Nature of lien.
+Part 1: Additional Page After listing any entries on this pa by 2.4, and so forth. age, number them beginning with 2.3, followed Column A Amount of claim Do not deduct the value of collateral.
+Column B Value of collateral that supports this claim Column C Unsecured portion If any Creditor 's Name Describe the property that secures the claim: \$ \$ \$ Debt Debt Debt Debt At le Che com State ZIP Code res the debt?
+Check one. for 1 only for 2 only for 1 and Debtor 2 only ast one of the debtors and another ck if this claim relates to a fumunity debt bt was incurred As of the date you file, the claim is: Check all that apply.
+Contingent Unliquidated Disputed Nature of lien.
 Check all that apply.
-Debtor 1 only ☐ An agreement you made (such as mortgage or secured Debtor 2 only car loan) Debtor 1 and Debtor 2 only At least one of the debtors and another Statutory lien (such as tax lien, mechanic's lien) ☐ Judgment lien from a lawsuit☐ Other (including a right to offset) ☐ Check if this claim relates to a community debt - Other (moduling a right to onset) Date debt was incurred Last 4 digits of account number Craditaria Nama Describe the property that secures the claim: \$ \$ \$ Creditor's Name Number Street As of the date you file, the claim is: Check all that apply.
-Contingent City State ZIP Code Unliquidated Disputed Who owes the debt?
-Check one.
-Nature of lien.
+An agreement you made (such as mortgage or secured car loan) Statutory lien (such as tax lien, mechanic's lien) Judgment lien from a lawsuit Other (including a right to offset) - • • • City Who ow Debt Debt At le Che com State ZIP Code res the debt?
+Check one. for 1 only As of the date you file, the claim is: Check all that apply.
+Contingent Unliquidated Disputed Nature of lien.
 Check all that apply.
-Debtor 1 only An agreement you made (such as mortgage or secured Debtor 2 only Debtor 1 and Debtor 2 only car loan) Statutory lien (such as tax lien, mechanic's lien) ☐ At least one of the debtors and another ☐ Judgment lien from a lawsuit ☐ Check if this claim relates to a Other (including a right to offset) community debt Date debt was incurred Last 4 digits of account number - s in Column A on this page.
-Write that number here: \$ If this is the last page of your form , add the dollar value totals from all pages. \$
+An agreement you made (such as mortgage or secured car loan) Statutory lien (such as tax lien, mechanic's lien) Judgment lien from a lawsuit Other (including a right to offset) Last 4 digits of account number \$ \$ \$ \$ Creditor Number City Street As of the date you file, the claim is: Check all that apply.
+Contingent Unliquidated φ φ φ City State ZIP Code Disputed Debt Debt Debt At le Che res the debt?
+Check one. for 1 only for 2 only for 1 and Debtor 2 only ast one of the debtors and another ck if this claim relates to a imunity debt Nature of lien.
+Check all that apply.
+An agreement you made (such as mortgage or secured car loan) Statutory lien (such as tax lien, mechanic's lien) Judgment lien from a lawsuit Other (including a right to offset) bt was incurred Last 4 digits of account number l - in Column A on this page.
+Write that number here: add the dollar value totals from all pages. \$ rite that number here: aud the dollar value totais from all pages. \$ page of